mhewedy/vermin/README.md

 # What is Vermin
 Vermin is a smart, simple and powerful command line tool for Linux, Windows and macOS.
 It's designed for developers/tester and others working in IT who want a fresh VM environment with a single command.
 It uses VirtualBox to run the VM.
 Vermin will fetch images on your behalf.

+You can look to Vermina as a modern CLI for Vagrant Boxes.

 Vermin can be used when you need an easy way to obtain a Linux environment up and running in minutes.
 For example:
 * If you want to have an environment to try .NET Core and you don't want to mess with your local own WSL installation.